a3madkour/pgg-cpp/README.md

 `
 ## Recipe-Based
-The recipe-based system is under the example-based directory.
+The recipe-based system is under the recipe-based directory.
 To run the system please run the following commands:

 ``` sh
 cd recipes-app